KendrewChan/nus-cs2030/lab/lab2/note.md

 - starts with char B
 - - T minutes to serve: 0 - 99
 - X loader to load 0 to 0

+### Post-lab review

+- Should not actually store the BigCruise data in Cruise
+- Original class should be extensible
+- isRecycled property should not be inside the cruise
+- One class should only do one thing

+**Focus on:**

+- inheritance
+- polymorphism
+- overriding